supermarsx/lg-ultragear-dimming-fix/readme.md

 ## what's in this repo

-- `lg-ultragear-full-cal.icm` - custom icc/icm profile that constrains luminance.
+- `lg-ultragear-full-cal.icm` — custom icc/icm profile that constrains luminance.
-- `install-lg-ultragear-no-dimming.ps1` - installer that finds "lg ultragear" displays, installs the profile, associates it, and sets it as default.
+- `install-lg-ultragear-no-dimming.ps1` — installer that finds "lg ultragear" displays, installs the profile, associates it, and sets it as default.
-- `install-full-auto.bat` - one-click bridge: auto-elevates, uses a temporary execution policy bypass, and runs the installer end-to-end.
+- `install-full-auto.bat` — one‑click bridge: auto‑elevates, uses a temporary execution policy bypass, and runs the installer end‑to‑end.
-- release artifacts - packaged zip and a single-file executable built from the installer for easy distribution.
+- release artifacts — packaged zip and a single‑file executable built from the installer for easy distribution.
+- `scripts/` — helper scripts:
+  - `scripts/local-ci.ps1` — run format, lint, test, build locally (skips steps if tools not installed)
+  - `scripts/clean.ps1` — clean common build/test artifacts (dist, logs, coverage, etc.)
+  - `scripts/embedder.ps1` — regenerate and embed the profile (Base64 + SHA256) into the installer

 ## quick start